LOCATIONS IN SCOTTSDALE, CHANDLER, AND FOUNTAIN HILLS | 480-407-6400

 Kyphoplasty

 Sudden and persistent pain in your upper back is one of the top signs of a vertebral compression fracture.
 You can get advanced, minimally invasive treatment at Pinnacle Pain and Spine, our providers have extensive experience repairing vertebral compression fractures with kyphoplasty.
 Don’t wait to seek help because kyphoplasty must be done before the fracture heals.
-To learn more, call one of the offices in Scottsdale, Chandler, or Fountain Hills, Arizona, or book an appointment online today.
+To learn more, call one of the offices in Scottsdale, Chandler, Arizona, or book an appointment online today.

 Kyphoplasty Q&A